akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.markdown

 title: Cool Stuff
 ---

+- **A veiled boast about C++**: _There are only two kinds of languages: the ones people complain about and the ones nobody uses. ― Bjarne Stroustrup_

 - **State Machines**: _A computer is a state machine.
 Threads are for people who can't program state machines --Alan Cox_.
 From [lkml](https://lkml.org/lkml/2001/6/19/62).
 I don't know how he meant it, but I personally found state machines to be a very good way to design programs.
 Everytime I